 Appropriately Uses Anti-Anxiety Medication

-This is a measure of the percentage of long-term residents which are administered antianxiety drugs.
-These medications are typically given to residents suffering from anxiety and depression.
+This tells you the percent of patients who were given antianxiety drugs.
+These drugs are generally used to treat residents suffering from anxiety or depression.

 Managing Depression Among Residents